Topological analysis and experimental control of transformations of domain walls in magnetic cylindrical nanowires: Methods

 \subsection{Micromagnetics}

-Micromagnetic simulations were conducted with \textit{feeLLGood} software \cite{bib-ALO2006,bib-ALO2012,bib-KRI2014,bib-FEE}, a home-made micromagnetic code based on finite-element methods.
+Micromagnetic simulations were conducted with the \textit{feeLLGood} software \cite{bib-ALO2006,bib-ALO2012,bib-KRI2014,bib-FEE}, a home-made micromagnetic code based on finite-element methods.
 This code enables the accurate modeling of curved systems by discretizing the system into a mesh made of tetrahedrons.
-The \textit{feeLLGood} software solves the Landau-Lifshitz-Gilbert (LLG)-Slonczewski equation, which takes into account the effect of the spin transfer, if relevant \cite{bib-ZHA2004a, bib-THI2005, bib-STU2016}.
-Here, we focus on the key role of the current-induced \OErsted field which is specifically important in cylindrical systems and is crucial for DW dynamics in nanowires \cite{these-arnaud}.
-Thus, we intentionally disregard spin-transfer torques, and the time evolution of the unit magnetization vector $\vect{m}$ reads:
+The \textit{feeLLGood} software solves the Landau-Lifshitz-Gilbert (LLG)-Slonczewski equation, which takes into account the effect of the spin transfer torque (STT), if relevant \cite{bib-ZHA2004a, bib-THI2005, bib-STU2016}.
+Here, we focus on the key role of the current-induced \OErsted field which was shown to be the driving phenomenon for DW dynamics in cylindrical nanowires \cite{these-arnaud}.
+Thus, we intentionally disregard spin-transfer torques, so that the time evolution of the unit magnetization vector $\vect{m}$ reads: